Schwinger effect in axion inflation on a lattice

 These considerations point to an intriguing model-building challenge: any realistic suppression of the Schwinger effect involving SM fermions may lead to observable consequences at collider experiments through a modification of the Higgs sector.
-Before concluding, we must note that all simulations presented here refer to high-scale inflation, $H\sim 10^{-6}m_{\rm Pl}$, and thus need to be re-done for different Hubble scales.
+Before concluding, we must note that all simulations presented here refer to high-scale inflation, $H\sim 10^{-6}m_{\rm {Pl}}$, and thus need to be re-done for different Hubble scales.
 In particular, Figure~\ref{fig:rho} shows that the Schwinger effect is still active if we consider large fermion masses, albeit weaker.
 That being said, reducing the scale of inflaton allows for a large hierarchy between the Hubble scale and thus the possible electric field values are reduced, whereas the fermions can be equally heavy, if we take the Higgs VEV close to the Planck mass during inflation.
 Therefore, a definitive conclusion on the viability of axion inflation magnetogenesis requires a dedicated parameter scan, which we defer for future work. \\

 \textbf{Summary and outlook.} We presented the first lattice simulations of the nonlinear evolution after axion inflation that self-consistently incorporate Schwinger pair production.
-Our results demonstrate that the induced Schwinger current provides a robust backreaction that quenches gauge field amplification once a \textit{universal critical conductivity} $\sigma_E \sim 10^{-3} m_{\rm Pl}$ and \textit{magnetic field strength} $B_{\rm rms} \sim 10^{-6} m_{\rm Pl}^2$ are reached.
+Our results demonstrate that the induced Schwinger current provides a robust backreaction that quenches gauge field amplification once a \textit{universal critical conductivity} $\sigma_E \sim 10^{-3} m_{\rm {Pl}}$ and \textit{magnetic field strength} $B_{\rm{rms}} \sim 10^{-6} m_{\rm {Pl}}^2$ are reached.
 These critical values are independent of the specific formulation of the current and mark the onset of plasma domination.
+We found that the Schwinger effect prevents the gauge field from entering the strong backreaction regime, keeping inflaton gradient contributions subdominant and enabling the use of semi-analytical methods.